 - Prevention of gum-related diseases: Gum diseases such as gingivitis and periodontal can be kept at bay with the help of deep cleaning.

 - Prevention of tooth loss: Getting rid of the bacteria on the surface of a tooth prevents deterioration of the tooth.
 This, in turn, prevents tooth loss.

 Soreness, bleeding gums, and pain may be experienced for a few days after getting a deep clean done.
-But, it definitely helps maintain good oral health.
+But, it helps maintain good oral health.

 Call us at 408-275-0768 or schedule an appointment with our dental professionals at our office in San Jose, CA.